Jumpscale/g8cockpit/docs/jscockpit/configuration.md

 The Cockpit uses [ItsYou.online](https://itsyou.online/) to authenticate users.

-A Cockpit is always deployed for a specific organization that needs to be registered on [ItsYou.online](https://itsyou.online/).
+A Cockpit is always deployed for a specific organization that needs to be registered at [ItsYou.online](https://itsyou.online/).

 In order to make sure only members of this organization can interact with the Cockpit we use OAuth 2.0: